 # This line is a comment

-# Following line has feature = FEATURE_ONE and treatment = ON
+# Following line has feature flag = FEATURE_ONE and treatment = ON

 FEATURE_ONE ON